Malign Foreign Talent Recruitment Programs

 Countries of Concern

-Malign foreign talent recruitment programs originate in a country of concern.
-Currently, countries of concern include:
+Malign foreign talent recruitment programs originate in a country of concern:

 • Any other country determined to be a country of concern by the Secretary of State

-Under federal law and guidance, there are several international collaborations and activities that are not considered part of a prohibited malign foreign talent recruitment program.
-Protected activities do not include activities for or with a restricted entity.
-Protected international activities may include:
+Under federal law and guidance, international collaborations and activities described below are not part of a prohibited malign foreign talent recruitment program, unless they involve a restricted entity.

 • Scholarly presentations and publishing materials